Character leaves a trail of things behind, ŕ la

-- In the CSI: Crime Scene Investigation episode "Gum Drops", while searching for a missing child only he believes is alive, Nick finds pieces of gum that he believes she dropped intentionally.
+- In the CSI episode "Gum Drops", while searching for a missing child only he believes is alive, Nick finds pieces of gum that he believes she dropped intentionally.
 This is emphasized by a picture in her room of her dressed as Gretel.

 - In the TV movie Get Smart Again, Professor Helmut Schmelding left a trail of books from the entrance of the warehouse that the KAOS agents were hiding in to the actual entrance of their base, starting with a copy of Hansel and Gretel.

-- In Doctor Who, the Fifth Doctor searches the Tardis for a "Zero Room" to recuperate in after regenerating.
+- The Fifth Doctor searches the Tardis for a "Zero Room" to recuperate in after regenerating.
 As he's still a little potty from the process, he leaves a trail to find his way by ripping off pieces from his clothing.
-As this included unraveling the Fourth Doctor's iconic scarf, some fans found it rather upsetting.
+As this included unravelling the Fourth Doctor's iconic scarf, some fans found it rather upsetting.

 - Artemus Gordon of The Wild Wild West comes up with several different devices which leave a trail for the good guys to follow, including a trick briefcase which bleeds luminescent dust and special tape which adheres to carriage wheels and leaves a trail only visible through special lenses.